jerm-wb/obsidian/Projects/RevOne P4.md

 	fdeploy

 backend is spun up too!
-# where is all the data located for the deduplication
+#  is all the data located for the deduplication
 account number is in

 	galaxy.utxn_perfiniti_medicare